Multi Color Computer Embroidery

-It is important to realize also that quality is determined by the intended users, clients or customers, not by society in general: it is not the same as 'expensive' or 'high quality'.
-Even goods with low prices can be considered quality items if they meet a market need.
+It is also important to realize that quality is determined by the intended users, clients or customers.
+Even goods with low prices can be considered quality items if they meet the market need.
 QA is more than just testing the quality of aspects of a product, service or facility, it analyzes the quality to make sure it conforms to specific requirements and comply with established plans.

 A valuable process to perform on a whole consumer product is failure testing or stress testing.
-In mechanical terms this is the operation of a product until it fails, often under stresses such as increasing vibration, temperature, and humidity.
-This exposes many unanticipated weaknesses in a product, and the data are used to drive engineering and manufacturing process improvements.
-Often quite simple changes can dramatically improve product service, such as changing to mold-resistant paint or adding lock-washer placement to the training for new assembly personnel.
+In mechanical terms this is the operation of the product until it fails, often under stresses such as increasing vibration, temperature and humidity.
+This exposes many unanticipated weaknesses in a product and the data are used to drive engineering and manufacturing process improvements.
+Often quite simple changes can dramatically improve product service, such as changing to mold resistant paint or adding lock-washer placement to the training for new assembly personnel.

 Many organisations use statistical process control to bring the organisation to Six Sigma levels of quality.
 In other words, the likelihood of an unexpected failure is confined to six standard deviations on the normal distribution.
 This probability is less than 4 one-millionths.
 Items controlled often include clerical tasks such as order entry as well as conventional manufacturing tasks.